eroiyo/Portfolio/README.md

 # My Portafolio

-> A webpage to show others projects i have created or participated in
+> A webpage to showcase projects I have created or participated in their development

 ## Live Demo